 This should make applications quicker, and site set up more efficient, helping researchers to recruit participants more quickly and accelerate their research.

-The pilot will start in 2023.
-It is only open to research applications in the following category which you should select at Project Filter question 4b:
+This proportionate route is only open to research applications in the following category which you should select at Project Filter question 4b:

-Research limited to involvement of staff as participants (no involvement of patients/service users as participants)
+- Research limited to involvement of staff as participants (no involvement of patients/service users as participants).

 The guidance on this page is split into the following sections: